itbilu/svg-chartist/README.md

-# chartistSvg
+# svg-chartist
 Generate SVG chart use Chartist on Node.js server side

-chartistSvg is a node.js server-side wrapper for [Chartist](http://gionkunz.github.io/chartist-js/index.html), it modified from [chartist-svg](https://github.com/nodef/chartist-svg).
+`svg-chartist` is a node.js server-side wrapper for [Chartist](http://gionkunz.github.io/chartist-js/index.html), it modified from [chartist-svg](https://github.com/nodef/chartist-svg).
 Can be used to generate static SVG charts, you can insert raw SVG charts into HTML pages or export PDFs.

 # Installation
 ```